dhellmann/pymotw-3/source/porting_notes.rst

 .. http://mail.python.org/pipermail/python-dev/2009-October/093321.html

-The "check interval" feature, controlling the number of opcodes to execute before allowing a thread context switch has been replaced with an absolute time value instead, managed with ``sys.setswitchinterval()``.
+The check interval feature, controlling the number of opcodes to execute before allowing a thread context switch has been replaced with an absolute time value instead, managed with ``sys.setswitchinterval()``.
 The old functions for managing the